Music by Antonín Dvořák; Libretto by Jaroslav Kvapil • September 17, 20, 23 & 25, 2022

 We want you to have the best experience possible at our performances!

-- Run time: Tentatively 2 hours 50 mins (to be confirmed)
+- Run time: ~2 hours 50 mins (this time includes two intermissions)

 - Understand Every Word: Rusalka is sung in Czech, but has English supertitles projected above the stage at all performances